allamaprabhuani/akantu2/doc/dev-doc/manual/models.rst

 .. include:: solidmechanicsmodel.rst
 .. include:: contactmechanicsmodel.rst

-Models [Unsable]
+Models [Unstable]
 ================

-This models are implemented for some research purposes but might not have the same level of stability or tests than the models that are not marked unsable.
+This models are implemented for some research purposes but might not have the same level of stability or tests than the models that are not marked unstable.

 .. include:: diffusion.rst
 .. include:: phasefieldmodel.rst